Nazanin-hub/kickstarter-analysis/README.md

   2. Creating one graph that shows outcomes based on country(location).

-  3. Creating one graph that shows outcomes based on donation.
+  3. Creating one graph that shows outcomes based on average donation.

   4. Creating one graph that shows outcomes based on pledged.